newaetech/cw310-bergen-board/docs/README.md

 ### USB Serial Ports

 The SAM3X exposes two USB-CDC serial ports with the default firmware.
 On plugging the USB-C data connector in, you should see two USB serial ports on your host.
-These ports are connected on the FPGA as follows, where the direction is relative to the FPGA (i.e. - the keywork you would use in your top module):
+These ports are connected on the FPGA as follows, where the direction is relative to the FPGA (i.e. - the keyword you would use in your top module):

 | Name | FPGA Pin | FPGA Direction |
 | ---- | -------- | -------------- |